Extended Play (Fleetwood Mac EP): Background

 While the EP was only available digitally without any promotion and no physical CD version was ever released, "Extended Play" still reached No. 48 on the Billboard 200 albums chart and sold 9,000 copies in its first week.
 However, the next week, it left the chart entirely.
 It also charted at No. 14 on the Top Digital Albums chart, No. 9 on the Top Independent Albums chart, and No. 13 on the Top Rock Albums chart.
-"Without You" was a "lost" demo written during the Buckingham Nicks era, which Nicks herself had found posted on YouTube.